CyVerse-learning-materials/learning-materials-home/docs/ds/icommands.md

 **Ubuntu 20.04:**

-iRODS doesn\'t current support Ubuntu 20.04 yet.
+iRODS doesn't current support Ubuntu 20.04 yet.
 However, the one for Ubuntu 18.04 works as long as a few extra packages are installed.

 Here are the commands to configure the iRODS repository.